 Does avoidance really make it better?
 Or does it leave a mental mess?

-I have always been a take action kind of guy.
-I ask myself, what I feel to be the most fundamentally important question.
-What do I have to do to fix this?
+I have always been a take-action kind of guy.
+I ask myself what I feel to be the most fundamentally-important question: what do I have to do to fix this?
 In my view, avoidance is not a coping tool.

 I’m inclined to believe that ignoring it has the potential to be devastating.

-Despite feeling like an ocean wave is heading right for you, you understand that this task must be done, its driving you up the wall.
+Despite feeling like an ocean wave is heading right for you, you understand that this task must be done; it’s driving you up the wall.
 But, as you tackle the clutter, do you feel worse or is the angst beginning to lift?

-I’m willing to wager that the anxiety you feel is starting to dissipate as you can see that this tiny faction of your life’s problems is starting to become less and less chaotic.
+I’m willing to wager that the anxiety you feel is starting to dissipate as you can see that this tiny fraction of your life’s problems is starting to become less and less chaotic.
 By the end of it you always feel better and are glad you dealt with it.

 Since you are here, check out Post Traumatic Stress Tested In Real Time

-I will leave you with this; If you deal with what is slowly dismantling your life, you will see a reduction in the overwhelming anxiety that comes with simply living with the mess.
+I will leave you with this: if you deal with what is slowly dismantling your life, you will see a reduction in the overwhelming anxiety that comes with simply living with the mess.
 If you work on your turmoil, will you see a gradual reduction in symptoms?
 When you have gotten it straightened out, will you feel a sense of accomplishment or will it feel worse?
 Of course, it’s for you to decide but I do know that you’ll never know unless you confront your mental mess.